Lazy loading with Angular 16

 Verification

-In the dist/angular-starter directory this time we obtain 5 files
+In the dist/angular-starter directory we get this time several files in addition to the main.js file

 - main.js